 So in the fourth step, what you'll need to do, is discover the nameservers of the hosting company you will be using, and enter these nameservers in the management of the domain you have bought.
 This step is independent from creating a website using Wordpress, whatever technology you use to create your website, you'll have to perform this step.

-There are some users who won't be running just a single website on their hosting.
+Some users won't be running just a single website on their hosting.

 Particularly if you are a web designer or an agency, you're probably going to need plenty of storage.
 Many hosting accounts will offer an unlimited amount of storage, however it all depends on the actual hosting account you go for.

 Many times, you will be able to find hosting companies who can provide you with account with unlimited storage.
 You should compare and contrast and see what suits your needs before you make an ultimate decision.
 Particularly if you are an agency, you wouldn't want to transfer tens or hundreds of sites, so consider carefully before you make a final decision.

 We've now arrived to WordPress specific steps :)